jmadden/flex-dialpad-addon-plugin-uk/README.md

 6. cd into ./serverless/ then run `npm install` and then `twilio serverless:deploy` (optionally you can run locally with `twilio serverless:start --ngrok=""`

-7. cd back to the root folder and run `npm start` to run locally or `npm run-script build` and deploy the generated ./build/plugin-dialpad.js to [twilio assests](https://www.twilio.com/console/assets/public) to include plugin with hosted Flex
+7. cd back to the root folder and run `twilio flex:plugins:start` to run locally or `twilio flex:plugins:deploy --minor --changelog "Replace with notes for this version" --description "Replace with description"`.

 # Known issues